ahmadesh/CarND-Unscented-Kalman-Filter-Project/README.md

 <img src="./output_images/Position.png" width="900" alt="Combined Image" />

 Also, I plotted the estimated velocity and ground truth velocity.
-The estimations start from the initial velocity that I selected to be 0, and quickly converges around the fround truth velocity.
+The estimations start from the initial velocity that I selected to be 0, and quickly converges around the ground truth velocity.

 <img src="./output_images/Velocity.png" width="500" alt="Combined Image" />

-In order to tune the process noise values, standard deviation longitudinal and yaw acceleration `std_a_` and `std_yawdd_`, I looked at the NIS values as shown next.
-The 95% line for the NIS values with 5 state variables is also shown with red line.
+In order to tune the process noise values, standard deviation longitudinal and yaw acceleration (`std_a_`, `std_yawdd_`), I looked at the NIS values as shown next.
+The 5% line for the NIS values with 5 state variables that is 7.8 is also shown with red line.
 The results shows that most NIS values are in the acceptable range.

 <img src="./output_images/NIS.png" width="500" alt="Combined Image" />